SciML/JumpProcesses.jl/docs/src/tutorials/point_process_simulation.md

 using JumpProcesses, Plots
 ```

-In JumpProcesses a `ConstantRateJump` is a TPP whose rate is constant
+In JumpProcesses, a `ConstantRateJump` is a TPP whose rate is constant
 between points.
 To specify the homogenous Poisson process, we need to
 declare the rate function which takes three inputs, the current state of
 the system, `u`, the parameters, `p`, and the time, `t`.
 In this case, the